sleeperops/Ten-Programs-Batch-1/README.md

 Prog09: Create a program that print all the even numbers starting from 0 to 100.
 (Use for loop)

-Prog10: Create a program that print all the numbers starting from 0 to 100 except numbers ending in zero."
+Prog10: Create a program that print all the numbers starting from 0 to 100 except numbers ending in zero.